 specifies the name of the appliance host in single or double quotation marks.
 If this option is specified, it overrides the value of the GRIDHOST environment variable.

 GRIDMODE=SYM | ASYM

 MODE=SYM | ASYM

-specifies whether the high-performance analytical procedure runs in symmetric (SYM) mode or asymmetric (ASYM) mode.
-The default is GRIDMODE=SYM.
-For more information about these modes, see the section "Symmetric and Asymmetric Distributed Modes" on page 7.

-If this option is specified, it overrides the GRIDMODE environment variable.
+is a deprecated option that specifies whether to run the high-performance analytical procedure in symmetric (SYM) mode or asymmetric (ASYM) mode.
+This option overrides the GRIDMODE environment variable.